 ADAC found out in the test how much a customer pays for a purchase consisting of 12 products, especially perfumery, cosmetics, alcohol, sweets, and tobacco, at each of the airports.
 While a purchase converted to Euros cost Euro 565 (about 14,200 Czech crowns) in total in Prague, controllers paid Euro 436 (about 10,950 Czech crowns) for the same goods in the British metropolis.

-The greatest price differences were determined by ADAC in the case of cosmetics, alcohol and cigarettes.
-According to the automotive club, Prague has the most expensive duty-free shops in the first two categories; on the contrary, tobacco is at the lowest prices there.
+ADAC determined the greatest price differences in the case of cosmetics, alcohol and cigarettes.
+According to the automotive club, Prague has the most expensive duty-free shops in the first two categories; however, tobacco is at the lowest prices there.

 ADAC carried out the test together with the Dutch automotive club ANWB from August to November last year.
 They also compared prices at the airports in Frankfurt am Main, Düsseldorf, Rome, Barcelona, Amsterdam, Brussels, and Vienna.